zhouti34/zhouti34/README.md

-- 👋 Hi, I’m
+- 👋 Hi, I’m Tianyan Zhou
-- 👀 I’m interested in
+- 👀 I’m interested in Bioinformatics
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me
+- 📫 How to reach me email

 <!---
 zhouti34/zhouti34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.